Keksuccino/docs_fancymenu/button-slider-templates.md

 # Using Button Elements as Templates for Buttons and Sliders

 It is possible to use a Button element as a template for other buttons and even sliders.
 By doing that, you can apply a specific button/slider design to ALL buttons/sliders in a menu or even the all menus at once when using a universal layout.

+FancyMenu 3.9.0 also adds [Global Customizations](/global-customizations), which can replace vanilla button and slider textures globally without using a resource pack.
+Use global customizations for broad vanilla UI styling, and use templates when you need layout-specific behavior or template-driven element properties.

 # Important Before You Start